tjanczuk/edge/README.md

 });
 ```

-## How to: script T-SQL in a node.js application
+## How to: script T-SQL in a Node.js application

+**NOTE** This functionality has only been tested on Windows.
+Although ADO.NET exist in Mono, your mileage can vary.

-The edge-sql extension of edge.js allows for accessing MS SQL databases by scripting T-SQL inside the Node.js application.
+The edge-sql extension of Edge.js allows for accessing MS SQL databases by scripting T-SQL inside the Node.js application.
 The edge-sql extension uses async ADO.NET SQL client to access MS SQL.
-This has been validated on Windows only.

-You need Windows, [node.js](http://nodejs.org), and [.NET 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653).
+You need Windows, [Node.js](http://nodejs.org), and [.NET 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653).
 To run the sample code below you also need a connection string to the sample Northwind database that ships with MS SQL.

 ### Hello, world